The expat's guide to Spanish gift ideas

-What's the perfect Spanish gift to give family and friends at Christmas?
-Como Consulting presents 12 tongue-in-cheek gift ideas to give loved ones a taste of Spain.
+What are the perfect Spanish gifts to give family and friends?
+Como Consulting presents 12 Spanish gift ideas to give loved ones the perfect Spanish hamper.

 Twelve seedless grapes for Nochevieja